felixsty/zoom-saas-sql-analysis/results/zoom_analysis.md

 # Zoom SaaS Analysis Results

-This file presents the **SQL analysis results** from the cleaned dataset (`zoom_cleaned`) and explains each metric alongside visualization generated using Tableau.
+This file presents SQL-based analysis results derived from the cleaned dataset (`zoom_cleaned`).
+It focuses on the calculation of core SaaS metrics using SQL, with visualizations provided separately via Tableau.

 ---